Fenix HT18 Flashlight Review

 Retention and Carry

 The main way you’ll want to carry this light is with the nylon belt pouch.
-The light fits only in this bezel up orientation, and is very snug.
+The light fits only in this bezel-up orientation and is very snug.

 There is no pocket clip.